The Informed Investor

 So there is no advantage to you, the consumer, for paying more.
 And there is every reason you should look for an investment advisor who specifically selects low-cost products for use in your portfolio.

-Many investors choose a fee-only investment advisor for the simple reason that doing so can help them avoid conflicted advice.
-With no commissions, advisors have fewer conflicts of interest, since they aren’t financially motivated to promote a more expensive investment product for their own gain.
+Many investors choose a fee-only investment advisor for the simple reason that doing so can help them avoid conflicting advice.
+With no commissions, fee-only fiduciary financial advisors have fewer conflicts of interest, since they aren’t financially motivated to promote a more expensive investment product for their own gain.
 Since their fee is based on your assets under management they want to see your investments perform well.

 The Value of a Fiduciary Relationship